anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Prostho Exam Review.md

 	2. precise clinical delimitation of normal enamel
 	3. ionomer patient with sensibility wait 6 months max. (then change for direct or indirect restoration)
 	4. extensive and repetetive restorative treatment - due to weak adhesion (since there is less mineral)

+# Restoration of Endodontically treated teeth

+## Biomechanical changes following endodontic therapy
+ - tissue composition
+		- loss of moisture 9%, but the rest of the composition is the same
+		- Dental adhesion given loss of water?
+	- dentine micro and macrostructure
+		- there is no evidence in the literature showing weakness in vital or non-vital dentin
+	- tooth structure
+		- major changes in tooth biomechanics:
+			- loss of tissue (caries lesion)
+			- fractures cavity preparation (access cavity)

+## Posts
+post - similar resilience??? to dentin
+Metal Post - stress is concentrated on apical 3rd of tooth

+### Fiber posts - Advantages:
+- exhibit relatively uniform stress distribution to the root
+- fiber posts have elastic moduli similar to dentin
+- fiber posts are easy to place, cost effective, and esthetic
+- glass fiber posts are associated with low catastrophic failure rates compared to other post types - forces are distributed rather than concentrated in one area; post doesn't have to go as deep since adhesion works well with fiber posts

+### Post Selection (Out of Mouth)
+1) 4mm of Post above remaining tooth structure
+2) 4mm remaining of Gutta Percha
+3) Choose Post Diameter based on the width of the canal

+### Post Selection
+5) Prepare canal with the Peeso Reamer (w/ corresponding color to the post) until the Pre-determined length of the Post Preparation.
+6) Prepare canal with the Final Drill until the pre-determined length.
+7) Try-in : Goes to working length
+8) Retention test : Feel the friction between the post and canal wall as you insert and withdraw the post.

+Tooth:
+Etch Tooth 10 seconds (coronal tooth structure)
+Rinse Tooth 60 seconds
+Dry with Paper points
+Primer/Adhesive (ONLY ON THE EXTERNAL AREA)
+Use Self-Adhesive, Dual Cure cement (e.g. Panavia V5)

+Crown:
+Disinfect post with alcohol for 1 minute.
+Apply Silane on the post and wait 1 minute

+Ferrule effect- needs 2-3mm

+# Impressions
+- Rim-lock tray - 1-step, 2-step
+- Custom Tray - 1-step only

+## Classification of impression materials

 # References